LR-97/Pudendal_Vault/Pudendal Protocol.md

 38. Open COMSOL with MATLAB.

-39. Navigate to MATLAB folder and run _[[Geometry.m]] _ after changing the Subject to the current subject.
+39. Navigate to MATLAB folder and run _[[Geometry]] _ after changing the Subject to the current subject.
 This code creates the geometry for the model.

 **Note: **The result is saved at _/Subjects/YourNewSubject/FEM/Geometry.mph _and you should open it to make sure it looks good ([Figure 12](https://docs.google.com/document/d/1dW4wiqABN6PR1X6uNr-PSv6VEQMVTfmk5EJmJhHy1Fg/edit##heading=h.t8s4cjti5ycz))